privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 Please note that without a previous selection of a certain token, all found tokens will be exported.

+Export only possible with HOTP and TOTP token.

 Example::

     privacyidea-token-janitor find --serial OATH0004C934 --action export > OAUTH0004C934.xml